-Once the Sylphyo has been turned on, do not blow into it nor press any key before the display is on.
+Once the Sylphyo has been turned on, do not blow into it nor press any key before the main screen is shown.

 SYLPHYO USER GUIDE

 Keys

 This page describes the layout of the Sylphyo's keys that can be used during performance.
 Their functions are detailed in the following pages.